-Neither I nor Homewood Stoves accept any liability or responsibility whatsoever in regards to any possible outcome that could result from following any of the advice that follows.
-Again: I do not claim to be a plumber.Zak Foote – Homewood Stoves Ltd, June 2019
+Neither I nor Homewood Stoves accept any liability or responsibility whatsoever in regards to any possible outcome that could result from following any of the advice contained in this article.
+Again: I do not claim to be a plumber.Zak – Homewood Stoves Ltd, June 2019

-This article is designed to be read sequentially, with later sections that build upon concepts only introduced earlier, so some backtracking may be necessary if you skip ahead and find yourself confused!
+This resource is designed to be read sequentially, with later sections building upon concepts only introduced earlier, so some backtracking may be necessary if you skip ahead and find yourself confused!

 – Before We Begin